-Currently, SLIM offers courses at seven program sites in Colorado, Kansas, Oregon, Utah, South Dakota, Nevada, and Idaho and is a strong proponent of diversity in the library sciences.
+Currently, SLIM offers courses at eight program sites in Colorado, Kansas, Oregon, Utah, South Dakota, Nevada, and Idaho and is a strong proponent of diversity in the library sciences.
 It has the only program in Kansas accredited by the ALA.
 SLIM offers a Master of Library Science degree, a Doctor of Philosophy degree, Archives Studies Certificate, and School Library Media Licensure.
 The School Library Media Licensure program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 SLIM alumni live all over the states, presenting at conferences such as the Oregon Library Association Conference, Montana Library Association Conference, and the Association of College and Research Libraries Conference.
 SLIM is currently under the leadership of Dean Wooseob Jeong, and future plans include opening more campuses in order to realize their goals for preparing scholars and leaders for the library and information community.

 Emporia State University School of Library and Information Management History by Marylouise D. Meder.

 People in Our Past and Present by Marylouise D. Meder.